rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 [^Reichenbach]: [www.newworldencyclopedia.org/entry/Hans_Reichenbach](http://www.newworldencyclopedia.org/entry/Hans_Reichenbach)
 [^Russell1945p834]: @Russell_1945_A_History_of_Western_Philosophy\, p.
 834.

-Positivists have instrumentalist (anti-realist) views about the models science produces, given that they are constructed from abstractions and involve the epistemological limitations of induction and theory change.
+Positivists have instrumentalist (antirealist) views about the models science produces, given that they are constructed from abstractions and involve the epistemological limitations of induction and theory change.
 As a qualified sort of empiricism that supports the primacy of the scientific method, positivism